-This course will focus on developing sound, foundational assessment skills critical to clinical decision making abilities including history-taking, review of systems, and physical examination.
+3, 2, 1 hours This course will focus on developing sound, foundational assessment skills critical to clinical decision making abilities including history-taking, review of systems, and physical examination.
 Emphasis is on normal findings and common alterations across the life span.
-Prerequisites: Successful completion of the nursing pre-requisites and NURS 1101; and Admission to the Nursing Major (BSN pre-licensure option).
-Co-requisites: Enrollment in NURS 3201, NURS 3202, NURS 3203, and NURS 3205.
+Prerequisites: Successful completion of the nursing pre-requisites; Admission to the Nursing Major.
+Completion of NURS 1101 with a "B" letter grade or better.
+Co-requisites: Enrollment in NURS 3201, NURS 3202, NURS 3205, and NURS 3309.